manish7696/LEETCODE_practice/Progress.md

 R7) Leetcode Problem (Easy) - convert-binary-number-in-a-linked-list-to-integer
     https://leetcode.com/problems/convert-binary-number-in-a-linked-list-to-integer/description/
 ```
-Hints: 1) try to print the linked list first using while loop
+Hints :  - 1) try to print the linked list first using while loop
-       2) store it in some array or string then convert it to decimal
+         - 2) store it in some array or string then convert it to decimal